mcbeet/beet/packages/lectern/tests/snapshots/examples__text_README_md__0.pack.txt

 @function tutorial:obtained_dead_bush
 say You obtained a dead bush!

+@function tutorial:hidden
+say This will not appear in the rendered markdown.

+@function tutorial:also_hidden
+say This is also hidden.

 @function tutorial:stripped
 say This function doesn't have a final newline.
 @advancement tutorial:obtained_dead_bush